 A very bright one bedroom flat with far reaching views on the fourth floor of a recently built (2007) canal side building.
 The living room and bedroom overlook Regents canal.
-Conveniently located on St Pancras Way, moments from the mainline (and Eurostar) stations as well as Mornington Crescent tube (Northern Line).
+Conveniently located on St Pancras Way.
+Walking distance of the multiple restaurants and entertainment facilities of Kings Cross, Granary Square and the newly developed Coal Drops Yard.
+Moments from the Kings Cross and St Pancras mainline (and Eurostar) stations, as well as Mornington Crescent tube (Northern Line).
 The flat is accessed by a lift and staircases.
-Bike storage area.
 Gas centrally heated, double glazed throughout and chain free.

 Living room 13'5" x 9'7" Extends to 20' length

 Kitchen 7'6" x 7'5" Fully fitted.
 Open plan to above

 Hallway 9'3" x 7' At max.
 Storage space plus cupboard

 Tenure: Leasehold 85 Years